VictoriaPinsker/ETS-and-ARIMA/README.md

 # ETS-and-ARIMA

-Studying Trends and Seasonal Patterns for a Bike Rental Company
+Building ARIMA models for a Bike Rental Company